sigo/asus-zenfone-5-root/README.md

 ## Usage for linux

 If you're on linux, run `root.sh` script in terminal and follow instructions.
+Make sure that you have [enabled USB debugging mode](#enabling-usb-debugging-mode) in your phone.

     ./root.sh